Schitt's Creek: Other broadcasts

-As of 2019, the series was also airing on 4Music in the UK; Comedy Central in India; FX Asia; and ABC Comedy in Australia.
+As of 2019, the series was also airing on 4Music in the UK; Comedy Central in India; FX Asia; Ireland, every season available on Virgin Media Play and ABC Comedy in Australia.
 It was previously broadcast in New Zealand by TV2 and TVNZ on Demand, in Australia by ABC and its iView streaming service, and on Comedy Central in India.
 The five seasons appeared, though not always together, on different streaming television services worldwide.
 Netflix carried the first five seasons and later six for viewers in the U.S., UK, Ireland, France, Japan, Australia and South Africa.
 Amazon Freevee, a streaming service owned by Amazon, and CW Seed, a streaming service for the American CW network, also carry the series for viewers in the U.S. The series first season is available from July 14, 2021, in Italy, through the streaming platform Mediaset Infinity+.
 In April 2024, the Spanish streaming service 3Cat acquired streaming rights to Schitt's Creek.

 In December 2019, fans on social media accused UK television station 4Music of censoring some scenes featuring "intimate dialogue" and kissing between the show's LGBTQ characters.
 Co-creator and star Dan Levy also addressed the alleged censorship on social media calling it "highly disturbing" and "dangerous".
 4Music responded to the allegations of censored kissing with an apology, stating that the removal of a kiss between two male characters was "human error" and would be restored for future broadcasts.
 The station did not specifically respond to the allegations of censored dialogue between LGBTQ characters.

 Additional accusations of censorship were made in October 2020 when co-creator and star, Dan Levy, called out Comedy Central India for editing a same-sex kiss between two male characters in a promotional clip posted to Comedy Central India's Twitter account.
 Levy noted via social media that Schitt's Creek is "a show about the power of inclusivity" and censoring gay intimacy was a "harmful statement against that message".

 In April 2022, Hulu acquired the U.S. streaming rights to Schitt's Creek.
 All six seasons of the series began streaming exclusively on the service starting on October 3.

+In June 2026, Lionsgate Play also acquired the Indian streaming rights with all six seasons are started on June 5.

+in June 2026, British Service BBC IPlayer acquired the streaming rights after it left Netflix.
+It started June 6.